rituvermaCS/API-based-website/README.md

 # Winuall

-# Main points for creating a REST API in Django.
+# Main points for creating a REST API in Django REST framework.

  find out steps to creating a REST API.